aniketambore/bijli_ln_wallet/README.md

 I consider a feature to be either:
 1. A screen
-2. A dialog that excutes I/O calls, like networking or databases.
+2. A dialog that excutes I/O calls.
 The **lib/features/send_offchain_dialog** falls into this category.

 ### Wallet Repository Folder
-**lib/wallet_repository** is where the communication with the LDK (Lightning Development Kit) Node Flutter package happens.
+**lib/wallet_repository** is where the communication with the LDK (Lightning Development Kit) Node Flutter plugin happens.
 This repository coordinates data from different sources and keeps things running smoothly.

 ## App libraries
 The **starter** project comes with a set of useful libraries listed in `pubspec.yaml`: